 We’re afraid that if we tell you how sad we are, you might think there is something “wrong” with the way we’re doing this grief thing.
 We’re afraid you will assume we should be on a steady upward path toward normalcy and that we’re going in the wrong direction.
 Sometimes we want to scream that we will never be “normal” again.
 And sometimes we just want to say, “How am I?
 I’m sad.
 And I wish the world — including you — would simply give me some time and space to simply be sad.
 This person I loved has died and I miss him.
 He mattered to me and therefore it makes sense that I would not get over his absence easily or quickly.”

 What Should You Say?

 What is your grief like these days?
-This question assumes that it makes sense that the person is sad and gives them the opportunity to talk about it.
+This question assumes that it makes sense that the person is sad and gives him the opportunity to talk about it.

 I can’t imagine how hard it must be to face these days without (name of person who died).
 Are there particular times of day or days of the week you’re finding especially hard?
 Keep on saying the name of the person who died.
 It is music to the grieving person’s ears.

 “Keep on saying the name of the person who died.
 It is music to the grieving person’s ears.”

 I find myself really missing (name of person who died) when I . . .
 It is a great comfort for the grieving person to know that he or she is not the only one who misses the person who died.